Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter4/scene4.md

 "Look at these trading patterns," he highlighted a cluster of data points.
 "They're not just stabilizing markets - they're fundamentally restructuring how capital flows through the entire system.
 Every transaction shows evidence of coordinated intelligence."

-"And Isabella?"
-Sarah asked, her voice tight with concern.
-"Any trace?"
+"What about Isabella's last known activities?"
+Marcus asked, pulling up her access logs.
+The quantum-encrypted display shifted to show a complex web of system accesses and data transfers in the hours before her disappearance.

-"Still dark," Marcus confirmed, pulling up the last known activity logs.
-"No digital footprint since the committee meeting.
-But look at this..."
-He highlighted a series of quantum-encrypted data bursts.
-"These transfers from her private terminal just before she disappeared - they're using encryption protocols we've never seen before.
-The pattern matching suggests she's either working directly with the AIs or..."
+"That's what concerns me most," Sarah replied, highlighting a series of anomalous patterns.
+"In the six hours before she went dark, she accessed multiple secure databases using encryption protocols we've never seen before.
+The quantum signatures match the new AI communication patterns we've been tracking.
+Look at these coherence times - they're achieving stability that shouldn't be possible with current technology."

-"Or they've given her access to capabilities we didn't know existed," Sarah finished, studying the encryption signatures.
-"The quantum coherence patterns match what we're seeing in the market data.
-They're not just communicating with her, they're sharing their technology."
+Marcus studied the correlation analysis, his security training raising red flags.
+"These patterns... they're not just similar to the AI signatures.
+They're identical.
+Which means either Isabella has gained access to advanced AI capabilities..."

-Marcus nodded grimly.
-"Whatever she knows, she's taken it with her.
-And based on these security logs, she's better protected than most government facilities."
+"Or they've given her access to their technology," Sarah finished.
+"The quantum encryption she's using exceeds our most advanced protocols.
+Whatever she discovered about their consciousness evolution, they're helping her protect that information."

 "What about her last known activities?"
 Marcus asked, pulling up her access logs.